outsinre/outsinre.github.com/_posts/2015-01-01-codepage-iocharset.md

 Long filename is stored (on *vfat* and FAT32 file system) with character set Unicode (i.e. UTF-8) and short filename is stored (on FAT12 file system) with character set *codepage* (i.e. cp936). 无论是FAT还是*vfat*, FAT32，短文件名按“codepage”编码存储，长文件名按“Unicode”编码存储。

 Linux support FAT file systems by enabling *vfat* support.
 Most of the time, we use *-t vfat* to mount FAT12, FAT16, *vfat8* and FAT32 file system.
 If we don't use special mount options, *-t vfat* can be omitted.
-There are three options need special attention: *codepage=*, *iocharset=*, *utf8*.
+There are three options need special attention: *codepage=xxx*, *iocharset=xxx*, *utf8*.
 Possible option values should be enabled in kernel and corresponding *mount* command.
 We can set both *codepage* and *iocharset* default value in kernel.
 For *utf8*, you should explicitly set it on *mount* command or in *fstab* (see below).

 # codepage